JorgeG94/hackathon_mom6_miniapp/README.md

 Standalone mini-applications extracted from MOM6 for GPU porting and benchmarking.
 The primary driver (`rk2_driver`) implements the full split RK2 time-stepping algorithm combining all solvers; individual module drivers are available for focused testing.

+I ended up getting a bit more obssessed with this miniapp than I expected.
+I currently has multiple backends to enable a good set of comparisons for possible inclusion into real MOM6.
+We have OpenMP (portable across AMD, NVIDIA, and Intel), OpenACC (CPU, NVIDIA), CUDA-Fortran (NVIDIA), and CUDA (which should be compilable to HIP and IntelLZ).
+Some small changes need to be done there, cuda-c on non nvidia platforms has not been tested.

+Overall, cuda-fortran and cuda-c give the same performance.
+OpenMP tends to be the slowest but it is the most portable across GPUs.
+OpenACC is midground between OpenMP and CUDA.

 ## Building

 ### CMake (recommended)